Guides

 Format

-Computer exam with short films and spoken answers.
+Computer exam with short films and spoken answers, according to DUO.

 Duration